eduardocordova21/eduardocordova21/README.md

 My name is Eduardo and my nickname is "Dudu"!

-- 🔭 I’m currently working on Backend Development with .NET
+- 🔭 I’m currently working on Full Stack Development with .NET
 - 🌱 I’m currently learning Flutter